42Network/forever-journal/README.md

 ### Features
 *   **Annual Events:** Supports fixed dates (Month/Day) and variable rules (Nth Weekday of Month, Easter).
 *   **Counting Events:** Automatically calculates the age or anniversary year for the specific journal year (e.g., in 2026, a 1996 birthday shows as "(30y)").
-*   **Title Page Summary:** A table of all configured special days is generated on the Title Page.
+*   **Title Page Summary:** A table of all configured special days is generated on the Title Page, including current age/years for birthdays and anniversaries.
 *   **Grid Injection:** The event name is printed in small text on the first line of the daily block, carefully aligned to avoid writing guides.

 ## Extra Pages